Schindler's List: Original Motion Picture Soundtrack

 Warbeck

-Two Brothers: (Stephen Warbeck) In the style of a documentary drama/adventure, director and producer Jean-Jacques Annaud extends his approach from his similar film, The Bear, into an even more engaging, dialogue-filled tale for Two Brothers.
-Annaud, who seems to handle animal films with intense passion, utilizes two live tigers in the film --not being tempted to resort to Hollywood trickery and CGI effects for the animals-- and merges their personal tale with a normal compliment of human actors.
-The story is as touching as something you'd see National Geographic produce for the Discovery Channel or Hallmark productions (early rumors that National Geographic would produce or distribute Two Brothers were false; Universal is giving it a wide release).
-Two tiger brothers are born in the 1920's Far East, separated by humans for several years and forced into unnatural positions as pets and circus performers before, inevitably, the two reunite when the humans force them to fight.
+Two Brothers: (Stephen Warbeck) In the style of a documentary with a touch of drama and adventure, director and producer Jean-Jacques Annaud extended his approach from his similar film, The Bear, into an even more engaging, dialogue-filled tale for Two Brothers in 2004.
+Annaud, who seems to handle animal films with intense passion, utilizes two live tigers in the film, not being tempted to resort to Hollywood trickery and CGI effects for the animals, and merges their personal tale with a normal compliment of human actors.
+The story is as touching as something you might have seen National Geographic produce for the Discovery Channel or Hallmark productions (early rumors that National Geographic would produce or distribute Two Brothers itself were false; Universal give it a wide release), and you're always reminded of the popularity of Born Free in these feel-good animal and nature stories involving human intervention.
+Two tiger brothers are born in the Far East during the 1920's, separated by humans for several years and forced into unnatural positions as pets and circus performers before, inevitably, the two reunite when the humans force them to fight.
 Despite that frightening reunion, the PG-rated film is aimed at families, and rest assured that the two tigers recognize each other and all turns out well.
-Filmed on location in Cambodia and Thailand, the film definitely qualifies as eye candy, with only the humans spoiling the idyllic conditions and vistas presented on screen.
-Annaud had included the scoring services of James Horner and John Williams in his last two films, but turned to active British television composer Stephen Warbeck for Two Brothers.
-Warbeck's orchestral credits for major films are highlighted by Captain Corelli's Mandolin and Shakespeare in Love (which won an Academy Award in 1998), and despite a rather mundane and conservative symphonic style heard in these scores, Warbeck is flashing more of his diverse talents in the past year.
-With his television score for Dreamkeeper and now Two Brothers, Warbeck's ethnic sensibilities and knowledge of exotic solo instrumentation adds another dimension to his reputation.
+Filmed on location in Cambodia and Thailand, the film definitely qualifies as eye candy, with only the rotten humans spoiling the idyllic conditions and vistas presented on screen.
+Annaud had solicited the scoring services of James Horner and John Williams in his previous two films but turned to active British television composer Stephen Warbeck for Two Brothers.
+Warbeck's orchestral credits for major films were highlighted at the time by Captain Corelli's Mandolin and Shakespeare in Love, the latter winning an Academy Award in 1998, and transcending the rather mundane and conservative symphonic style heard in those scores, Warbeck started flashing more of his diverse talents in 2003 and 2004.
+With his television score for Dreamkeeper and then Two Brothers, the composer's ethnic sensibilities and knowledge of exotic solo instrumentation added another dimension to his otherwise predictable Western style, branching out in such a way as to improve his reputation for those had not been convinced of his capabilities during his rapid ascent to mainstream recognition in the late 1990's.

 (View results for all titles)